 All tactics work to one degree or another.
 But the reason some B2B marketing ideas thrive while others dive comes down to your underlying business.

 Here’s why, and how to get it right every time.

 Most B2B companies are hunters or farmers.
 Or a little bit of both.

 Consultants pull down fat contracts.
 Software companies lock in customers with low monthly prices and high switching costs (perceived or financial).

-The lines blur with things like B2B ecommerce, that could even add a B2B wholesale component onto a B2C retailer.
+The lines blur with things like B2B ecommerce, something that could add a B2B wholesale component onto a B2C retailer.

 But the point is that your sales model often determines if your B2B marketing ideas will work.
 And how well.
-Sometimes, more so than the actual execution.
+Sometimes, more than the actual execution.

 Management consultants can build visibility and reach their audience through social media ads and paid ads.
-But they likelihood of generating leads for million-dollar contracts from a PPC ad by a Pay Per Click Agency is minuscule.
+But the likelihood of generating leads for million-dollar contracts from a PPC ad by a Pay Per Click Agency is minuscule.

 Budget and resources should go elsewhere.

 Paid ads lend themselves better to transactional purchases.
 Especially those with mid-range pricing on sites like Facebook and Instagram.

 Here’s a practical example.

 You pay $30 bucks a click to generate six leads in a competitive space.
 Cost per lead is $500.
-Plus in a few B2B benchmarks like ~6-9% opt-in rate and 25% close rate, and a model begins to take shape.
+Add in a few B2B benchmarks like ~6-9% opt-in rate and 25% close rate, and a model begins to take shape.